MultitrackStudio for iPad manual

 Synthesizers: Almost all synth sounds use the same synthesizer which comes in three versions: square, sawtooth and triangle.
 The bottom-right corner of the Controls box shows the version.
 The sawtooth version is used for most sounds.
 The four drawbars control the level of four oscillators.
 8' is the root note.
 8'D is a slightly detuned version.
 5'1/3 is a fifth and 4' is one octave up.
 The Attack, Decay, Sustain and Release knobs represent a classic ADSR envelope.
 If Sustain is higher than "5" the level will rise during the decay phase.
 The pad sounds use this swelling effect.

-Some instruments, like Harp and Drum Kit, ignore note-off events.
-A sustain-off event will mute all sounding notes for which a note-off event has been received, so you can use the sustain pedal to mute harp strings or cymbals etc.
+Some instruments, like Harp and Drum Kit, ignore note-off messages.
+A sustain-off message will mute all sounding notes for which a note-off message has been received, so you can use the sustain pedal to mute harp strings or cymbals etc.

 SoundFont Player